-After spending time analyzing the auto detailing industry over the past few years, I wanted to take the time to outline a few things I’ve noticed that may impact the industry in 2020 and the coming decade.
+After spending time analyzing the auto detailing industry over the past few years, today I want to outline a few things I’ve noticed that may impact the industry in 2023 and for years to come.

-So many things have changed if you think back to the pre-internet 1980s and even 1990s when many consumers preferred to wash their own vehicles, but mobile apps and the on-demand economy has changed things.
-According to Google Trends, the topic of ‘Auto Detailing” is twice as popular of a topic (relative to other terms being Googled) as it was in 2008.
-2008 was obviously a bad economic time in 2008, but the industry has certainly rebounded and doesn’t look to be going anywhere.
+According to Google Trends, the topic of ‘Auto Detailing’ is twice as popular (relative to other terms being Googled) as it was in 2008.
+2008 was obviously a bad economic time, but the industry has certainly rebounded and doesn’t look to be going anywhere.

-One trend I think worth nothing is that it is getting more difficult for the small business owner to attract younger consumers without technology, considering how many larger companies (with on-demand mobile app-based businesses) have exploded on the scene recently.
+One trend I think is worth noting is that it is getting more difficult for the small business owner to attract younger consumers without technology, considering how many larger companies (with on-demand mobile app-based businesses) have exploded on the scene recently.

-I do think this presents a challenge and an opportunity if you are a small business owner with a couple of employees, because while consumers are willing to pay for services, they are looking for convenience.
+I do think this presents a challenge and an opportunity if you are a small business owner with a couple of employees; while consumers are willing to pay for services, they are looking for convenience.

 Anyone can book a car wash or detail using an app, and within a couple of hours have someone at their house or work.
-Traditional marketing with flyers and the yellow pages are just no longer effective, and need to be replaced by modern strategies like running ads on online social media and entertainment platforms.
+Traditional marketing with flyers and the yellow pages are just no longer as effective at driving new business and should be replaced by modern strategies like running ads and building a brand online.

-2. One-on-one relationships and quality of work still matter: the barbership example
+2. One-on-one relationships and quality of work still matter: the barbershop example

 A simple comparison: The professional barber